ivadomed/model_seg_ms_mp2rage/README.md

 > **Warning**
 > When running the MS lesion segmentation model, the image first need to be cropped around the spinal cord with a dilation of 32 in the axial plane.

+## Ensemble

+Multiple models were trained with different seeds, and they can all be used at test-time to produce slightly different segmentations that can then be everaged (ensemble/bagging).
+See more details [here](https://github.com/ivadomed/model_seg_ms_mp2rage/issues/63#issuecomment-1409250538).